Department of Economics and Business Economics (ECON) provides teaching in a number of study programmes

 You can also refer students to Data protection (GDPR) for students if needed.

-The planning of the exams (and teaching) is centralized and performed by Study Planning dept. (Studieplan) in coorporation with lecturers through the study administrators.
+The planning of the exams (and teaching) is centralized and performed by Study Planning dept. (StudiePlan) in cooperation with lecturers through the study administrators.
 The exam plans for the ordinary exams are published for the students before they register for the courses in the following semester, i.e. before 1-5 May (fall courses) / 1-5 November (spring courses).

 Exam periods: